8 min read

 Kokomo Beach

-Kokomo sits on the town side of the island at Vaersenbaai, near Sint Michiel, a short drive southwest of Willemstad.
-It's a calm, protected bay with a relaxed beach-club atmosphere: loungers, a bar, and the much-photographed lone palm tree and over-water hammocks.
-Because it's so easy to reach, it's a great option when you don't feel like the long haul out to the west end.
-Our Kokomo Beach guide covers what to expect in more detail.
+Kokomo sits at Vaersenbaai near Sint Michiel, a short drive southwest of Willemstad.
+Calm protected bay, relaxed beach-club setup: loungers, a bar, the much-photographed lone palm and over-water hammocks.
+It is the answer for a day when you cannot face the long haul west.
+Our Kokomo Beach guide covers what to expect.

 Mambo Beach

-Just east of Willemstad by the Sea Aquarium, Mambo Beach is the most developed and easiest-to-reach beach on the island.
-A breakwater keeps the swimming area calm and shallow, and the whole thing is backed by the Mambo Beach Boulevard, an open-air strip of shops, restaurants, and bars.
-It's lively and family-friendly rather than wild or pristine, and it stays busy into the evening.
-This is the pick for cruise passengers, families who want everything in one place, and anyone who likes a little nightlife with their sand.
+Just east of Willemstad by the Sea Aquarium, and the most developed, easiest-to-reach beach on the island.
+A breakwater keeps the swimming calm and shallow, and the Mambo Beach Boulevard behind it runs shops, restaurants, and bars well into the evening.
+Lively rather than wild.
+The pick for cruise passengers, families who want everything in one place, and anyone who likes a bar within earshot of their lounger.

 The Bucket-List Boat Trip